Hindi: Geographical distribution

-Comparison with Modern Standard Urdu
+Comparison with Standard Urdu

 Linguistically, Hindi and Urdu are two registers of the same language and are mutually intelligible.
-Both Hindi & Urdu share a core vocabulary of native Prakrit and Sanskrit-derived words.
-However, Hindi is written in the Devanagari script and contains more Sanskrit-derived words than Urdu, whereas Urdu is written in the Perso-Arabic script and uses more Arabic and Persian loanwords compared to Hindi.
+Both Hindi and Urdu share a core vocabulary of native Prakrit and Sanskrit-derived words.
+However, Hindi is written in the Devanagari script and contains more direct tatsama Sanskrit-derived words than Urdu, whereas Urdu is written in the Perso-Arabic script and uses more Arabic and Persian loanwords compared to Hindi.
 Because of this, as well as the fact that the two registers share an identical grammar, a consensus of linguists consider them to be two standardised forms of the same language, Hindustani or Hindi-Urdu.
-Hindi is the most commonly used official language in India.
-Urdu is the national language and lingua franca of Pakistan and is one of 22 official languages of India, also having official status in Uttar Pradesh, Jammu and Kashmir, Delhi, Telangana, Andhra Pradesh and Bihar.
+Hindi is the most commonly used scheduled language in India and is one of the two official languages of the union, the other being English.
+Urdu is the national language and lingua franca of Pakistan and is one of 22 scheduled languages of India, also having official status in Uttar Pradesh, Jammu and Kashmir, Delhi, Telangana, Andhra Pradesh and Bihar.

 Script

 Hindi is written in the Devanagari script, an abugida.
 Devanagari consists of 11 vowels and 33 consonants and is written from left to right.
 Unlike Sanskrit, Devanagari is not entirely phonetic for Hindi, especially failing to mark schwa deletion in spoken Standard Hindi.